United Gateway℠ Card

 United℠ Explorer Card

 United's middle-tier offering, the United℠ Explorer Card, is one of the best airline rewards cards out there.
 It has an annual fee of $0 Intro for the First Year, then $95 thereafter.
-One of the most significant differences between the two is that the United℠ Explorer Card has a much higher welcome bonus: 40,000 bonus miles after you spend $2,000 on purchases in the first 3 months your account is open While you will have to spend triple the amount to lock in this sign-up bonus, you'll also get triple the number of bonus miles.
+One of the most significant differences between the two is that the United℠ Explorer Card has a much higher welcome bonus: Earn 40,000 bonus miles after you spend $2,000 on purchases in the first 3 months your account is open.
+Plus, an additional 25,000 bonus miles after you spend $10,000 in the first 6 months.
+While you will have to spend triple the amount to lock in this sign-up bonus, you'll also get triple the number of bonus miles.

 There are more ways to earn with the United℠ Explorer Card.
 Cardmembers Earn 2 miles per $1 spent at restaurants, on hotel stays and on purchases from United.
 1 mile per $1 spent on all other purchases.
 Plus, cardholders get their first checked bag free of charge, priority boarding and two United Club one-time passes.